 Vehicles That Are Exempt from IVTM

 Some vehicles are exempt from Spanish road tax or are subject to a discount.
-These include vehicles that are used for public service, such as taxi's, diplomatic vehicles, and cars over 25 years old which are completely exempt from IVTM.
+These include vehicles that are used for public services, such as taxis, diplomatic vehicles, and cars over 30 years old which are completely exempt from IVTM.

 Eco-friendly, electric or hybrid vehicles may also receive a reduction of up to 75%.